Today with Kris Aquino

-Today with Kris Aquino is a Philippine talk show hosted by actress Kris Aquino which premiered on November 18, 1996, and concluded on March 9, 2001, on ABS-CBN.
+Today with Kris Aquino is a Philippine television talk show broadcast by ABS-CBN.
+Hosted by Kris Aquino, it aired from November 18, 1996 to March 9, 2001, replacing Teysi ng Tahanan and was replaced by Talk TV.
 It is claimed by some as the Filipino version of The Oprah Winfrey Show.
 It was where Aquino got her title as the "Philippines' Queen of Talk."
 The theme song was sung by Zsa Zsa Padilla.

 History

 Today with Kris Aquino was premiered as an afternoon talk show after Aquino left from GMA Network in 1996.
-On February 24, 1997, it transferred its timeslot from afternoon (4:00pm) to morning (11:00am), replacing the defunct talk show Teysi ng Tahanan.
-It also expanded its running time from 30 minutes to 1 hour with its reformat as a morning talk show.
+On March 29, 1997, it transferred its timeslot from afternoon (4:00pm) to morning (11:00am), replacing the defunct talk show Teysi ng Tahanan and its reformatted as a morning talk show.

 On March 9, 2001, the show ended due to Noli de Castro's decision to run for the senate and leave TV Patrol.
 Korina Sanchez, who was then hosting Balitang K, was appointed to anchor TV Patrol.
 With these changes, Aquino was appointed to replace Sanchez, reformatting the show to Balitang Kris.
 Today with Kris Aquino was replaced by Talk TV.

 In May 2011, Aquino announced that the show would be back on air again in June 2011, a decade after it ended.
 A few days, Aquino said the show would not be revived and instead she would start a talk show with a new title, Kris TV.